reshamas/deploying-web-app/README.md

 ## Overview

-This repo is a sample illustrating how to do Tesnroflow browser based and server side inference.
+This repo is a sample illustrating how to do TensorFlow browser based and server side inference.

 In [backend](backend), is the server side inference code written in Python and served with FastApi.
 In [frontend](frontend), is the browser based inference code written in Typescript / React

-The tensorflow artifacts should be served at [here](backend/artifacts).
+The TensorFlow artifacts should be served at [here](backend/artifacts).
 A sample artifact can be found in the repo [releases](https://github.com/reshamas/deploying-web-app/releases/tag/1.0.0-tfjs)

 ## Demo